Max Hell Frog Warrior: Plot

 The Earth is being swept by a toad plague.
 Enter, the lone Samurai, Max Hell, the Earth's last hope to save the planet from the mad clutches of Mickey O'Malley.

 "Shaw stars as Max Hell in this no-budget mess that doesn’t really have much to do with earlier Frogtown movies.
 He uses a samurai sword and seems irresistible to women.
 The plot involves some renegade scientist about to detonate a bomb that’ll turn everyone into toads."

+"Jackson and Shaw codirected 1996's Toad Warrior, which taps one of their other obsessions: amphibian ninjas.
+We're in an alternate universe set during the Third Toad Resistance, in which Joe Estevez is the president, who lives in a tent with dirt-covered babes.
+Shaw fights ninjas in a car park.
+Old Ed Wood player Conrad Brooks wears a beekeeper's getup and sleeps while a purple alligator talks to him."

 This film follows the lead character, Max Hell, played by Scott Shaw, who goes on a mission to rescue Dr. Trixi T from the clutches of the evil Mickey O'Malley, played by Joe Estevez.
 According to Donald G. Jackson, Max Hell Frog Warrior is not so much a sequel as it is a standalone film inspired by the original concept for Hell Comes to Frogtown.

-Zen Filmmaking

-This film is considered a Zen Film in that it was created in the distinct style of filmmaking formulated by Scott Shaw known as Zen Filmmaking.
-In this style of filmmaking no scripts are used; instead a rough plot is outlined including the basic scenes and locations and then the crew and actors improvise the rest, all dialogue and action is spontaneous and entire plot points, scenes and setpieces are formulated on the spot.
-Shaw and Jackson have claimed the technique offers freedom of creativity allowing for very natural performances from actors and a unique artistic outcome.